veraPDF/veraPDF.github.io/cli/config/index.md

 <a name="features.xml"></a>Configuring feature extraction
 ----------------------------------------------------
-The `features.xml` file configures the types of PDF features extracted by the veraPDF software.
+The `config/features.xml` file configures the types of PDF features extracted by the veraPDF software.
 The default file contains a single entry:

     <?xml version="1.0" encoding="UTF-8" standalone="yes"?>